| Companies providing services rather than tangible

 and your competitors can't be employing them.
 Your gain is their

+loss.
 All of the above means marketing departments now need to work

 closely with the Human Resources/ Personnel departments within